Share your knowledge and passion for natural history with others!

 The Museum of Natural History depends on the contributions of our volunteers.
 Elementary education programs, gallery programs and special events like March Break are only possible with the help of volunteers.
 If you are looking to share your interest and enthusiasm on natural and cultural history, then join our team of volunteers!

-Join the Museum of Natural History’s volunteer team as a School Program Instructor and work with elementary students in an interactive, educational setting.
-You will assist staff with teaching hands on programs to students in grades primary to six.
+Join the Museum of Natural History’s volunteer team as a Public Program Assistant for Wee Wild Ones program and engage with young children in an interactive, educational setting.
+You will assist staff with leading hands on programs for children under the age of five and their parents/guardians.

 Benefits of Volunteering

-- Gain experience in public speaking and working with youth
+- Gain experience in public speaking and engaging with young children.

 - Develop your knowledge of Nova Scotia’s natural and cultural heritage.